 Financial aid for study abroad students is processed in the same manner as aid for students who are attending the home campus.
 However, the cost of attendance at partner universities abroad may be higher or lower than the cost of attendance at Sacramento State, which can affect the total amount of aid that is offered to you.
 Also, federal regulations limit financial aid eligibility to one semester for graduate students who study abroad.

 There are a number of resources for scholarships to study abroad, including the Institute of International Education at www.iie.org and International Education Financial Aid at www.iefa.org.
-In addition, we recommend picking up a listing of scholarships available for study abroad from the Office of Global Education.
+In addition, we recommend picking up a listing of scholarships available from the International Programs and Global Engagement (IPGE).
 You should research scholarships which may be offered by your major department, local or national organizations affiliated with your academic field, your employer or your parents' employer, community organizations and clubs to which you belong, and your church or religious organization.

 Please check your My Sac State Student Center at least four weeks before your departure to verify that your file is complete and that you have cleared any disbursement holds.